-Washington, DC – Today, Congressman Lloyd Doggett (D-TX) and Congressman David Cicilline (D-RI) introduced legislation to ensure that the Attorney General cannot impede public release of a Special Counsel’s report.
-This Special Counsel Transparency Act is a companion to a bill introduced by Sens.
+Washington, DC — In reaction to the submission of Special Counsel Mueller’s report this evening to Attorney General William P. Barr, Congressman Doggett released the below statement.
+Last month, Congressman Doggett joined Congressman Cicilline to author legislation to ensure that the Attorney General cannot impede public release of a Special Counsel’s report.
+The Special Counsel Transparency Act is the House companion to a bill introduced by Sens.
 Chuck Grassley (R-IA) and Richard Blumenthal (D-CT).